-Finding 2017-001 - Material Weakness - Financial Reporting
+Finding 2018-001 - Material Weakness - Financial Reporting

 A monitoring system by the Board should be in place to prevent or detect misstatements for the fair presentation of the Board's financial statements.
-During testing, unrecorded interfund receivables and payables were identified.
-Adjustments were made to the accompanying financial statements to correct this issue.
-The Board should implement additional monitoring procedures to ensure that financial transactions are properly recorded and that the financial statements are accurately presented.
+During testing, errors in property taxes, intergovernmental receivables, and payables were identified.
+Adjustments were made to the accompanying financial statements to correct those misstatements deemed material.
+In addition, we noted errors within the federal awards expenditures schedule.
+These errors were corrected within the accompanying federal awards expenditures schedule.
+The Board should implement additional monitoring procedures to ensure that financial transactions are properly recorded and that the financial statements and federal awards expenditures schedule are accurately presented.